 Purchasing tickets in advance is not necessary but it does have advantages.
 The main advantage is getting a cheaper fare.
 As more seats are sold in advance, ticket prices go up.
 The best time to buy your tickets is right after the seats are made available.
 Tickets are available for purchase 60 days in advance with Trenitalia and 4 months in advance for Italo.
 Also, making an early reservation guarantees you a seat on the high speed trains.

+It is recommended that you also book your tickets on the Campania Express in advance.
 You cannot purchase tickets for the Circumvesuviana line in advance.

 To purchase your tickets online:

 To book tickets on Trenitalia, we recommend the ItaliaRail website.
 It’s a little easier to use than the official Trenitalia website, you can enter in city names in English, and they do offer some upgraded seats at discount prices.

 More Information for Your Trip to the Amalfi Coast